agentsea/toolfuse/README.md

 ## Available Tools

-:computer: [AgentDesk](https://github.com/agentsea/agentdesk) provides AI agents with a full GUI desktop.
+:computer: [AgentDesk](https://github.com/agentsea/agentdesk) provides AI agents with a full GUI desktop locally or in the cloud.

 ## Roadmap